-We will not be able to attract visitors, advertisers and e-commerce merchants if we do not maintain and develop the Sohu brand.
+We will not be able to attract visitors, advertisers and short messaging and e-commerce customers if we do not maintain and develop the Sohu brand.

 Maintaining and further developing our brand is critical to our ability to expand our user base and our revenues.
 We believe that the importance of brand recognition will increase as the number of Internet users in China grows.
-In order to attract and retain Internet users, advertisers and e-commerce partners, we intend to increase substantially our expenditures for creating and maintaining brand loyalty.
+In order to attract and retain Internet users, advertisers and short messaging and ecommerce customers, we intend to increase substantially our expenditures for creating and maintaining brand loyalty.
 If our revenues do not increase proportionately, our results of operations and liquidity will suffer.